ibm-cloud-docs/vpc/ppnlb-create.md

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli){: external}.

 1. Log in to your account with the CLI.
-After you enter the password, the system prompts which account and region that you want to use:
+After you enter the password, the system prompts you to choose which account and region that you want to use:

     ```sh
     ibmcloud login --sso